 Starting in January 2020, we implemented wellness maintenance programs on a subscription basis.
-As of June 30, 2020, there were 637 active memberships.
+As of September 30, 2020, there were 762 active memberships.
 All active memberships at our Kentucky locations were paused in April 2020 due to an order of the governor of Kentucky to close all elective care facilities in Kentucky.
-Therefore, similar to visits, there was a significant decrease in memberships in April 2020, followed by an increase in memberships of 48% in June 2020, for a total of 637 active memberships.
-The average number of active members in the second quarter of 2020 was 511 compared to 343 for the average number of members in the first quarter of 2020.
+Therefore, similar to visits, there was a significant decrease in memberships in April 2020.
+Memberships increased by 20% to 762 as of September 2020, as compared to 637 active memberships as of June 2020.